bluehackrafestefano/Azure_Capstone_Project/README.md

 ### Configure Grafana
 - Connect to the Grafana VM using Bastion.
-- On your Grafana VM(s), edit `/etc/grafana/grafana.ini`, remove comment out `;`s at the beginning of the lines belov to activate them, and add missing credentials:
+- On your Grafana VM(s), edit `/etc/grafana/grafana.ini`, remove the comment out `;`s at the beginning of the lines below to activate them, and add missing credentials:

 ```ini
 [auth.azuread]